How to answer questions in presentations exercise

 Would take a long time to explain:

-(phrase) It is very polite and commonly used in business presentations.
+(phrase) This is reason for not answering a question in business presentations which means there is not enough to time to do so.
 Normally, you apologise before this phrase.
 And then offer to answer it later, e.g. 'I am afraid that it would take a long time to explain, but if you give me your email....'.
-It is often used if you don't want to answer the question, or don't know the answer.
+However, it can also be used as an excuse (and often is) when you don't want to answer their question or don't know the answer to their question.
 In Spanish: "necesitará mucho tiempo para explicar".

 Close